oracle/docker-images/OracleDatabase/RAC/OracleRACStorageServer/README.md

 **Note:** You can change the subnet and parent network interfaces according to your environment.

 ### NFS Server installation on Podman Host
-To use NFS volumes in containers, you must install NFS server rpms on the Podman host.
+To use NFS volumes in containers, you must install NFS server RPMs on the Podman host.
 For example:
 ```bash
 dnf install -y nfs-utils
 ```

 ### SELinux Configuration on Podman Host
-If SELinux is enabled on the Podman host then you must install another SELINUX module, specifically allowing permissions to write to the Podman host.
+If SELinux is enabled on the Podman host, then you must install another SELINUX module, and specifically enable permissions to write to the Podman host.
 To check if your SELinux is enabled or not, run the `getenforce` command.

-Copy [rac-storage.te](./rac-storage.te) to `/var/opt` folder in your host and then execute below-
+Copy [`rac-storage.te`](./rac-storage.te) to the `/var/opt` folder in your host and run the following commands:

 ```bash
 cd /var/opt